 - 1. After you upgrade the FAStT storage server with controller firmware 5.41.xx.xx, you cannot downgrade the firmware to an earlier level. - 2.
 After you upgrade the FAStT storage server with controller firmware 5.41.xx.xx, FAStT600 and FAStT900 Storage Servers will not be able to attach to fibre-channel expansion unit enclosures such as FAStT EXP500 or EXP700, even when these enclosures are not part of the same drive loop or loops as the EXP100s.
-You must disconnect any FAStT EXP500 or EXP700 enclosures from the FAStT storage server before you upgrade the controller firmware to version 5.41.xx.xx. - Note: IBM plans to enable the concurrent attachment of both the FAStT EXP100 SATA disk drive enclosure and the FAStT EXP700 Fibre Channel disk drive enclosure to a FAStT600 or FAStT900 Storage Server in future releases of the FAStT storage server firmware and FAStT Storage Manager host software. - 3.
-After you upgrade the FAStT storage server with controller firmware 5.41.xx.xx, FAStT600 Storage Servers will not be able to use fibre-channel drives within the controller enclosure.

-A FAStT600 Storage Server with controller firmware 5.41.xx.xx installed will not support any fibre-channel hard disk drives (FC HDDs) in the FAStT600 drive slots.
-You must remove any FC HDDs that are installed in these drive slots and replace them with drive blanks.
+You must disconnect any FAStT EXP500 or EXP700 enclosures from the FAStT storage server before you upgrade the controller firmware to version 5.41.xx.xx. - 3.
+After you upgrade the FAStT storage server with controller firmware 5.41.xx.xx, FAStT600 Storage Servers will not be able to use fibre-channel drives within the controller enclosure. - A FAStT600 Storage Server with controller firmware 5.41.xx.xx installed will not support any fibre-channel hard disk drives (FC HDDs) in the FAStT600 drive slots.
+You must remove any FC HDDs that are installed in these drive slots and replace them with drive blanks. - 4.
+If you are working with an existing FAStT storage server, all of the enabled premium features will be in an "Out of Compliance" state after the firmware upgrade process.
+Similarly, if you are working with a new unit from the factory, all of the factory-enabled premium features will also be in an "Out of Compliance" state.
+New key files will be needed to re-enable the premium features.
+To generate the key files, either follow the instructions on the FAStT Premium Feature Entitlement card or contact your IBM representative, reseller, or technical support.